nicolaprinsloo/NicolaPrinsloo_Term3_FinalProject_231021/README.md

 ## About The Project

-Barbie Cruises allows users to browse and filter different cruise trips to find a pink-tastic getaway.
+Barbie Cruises allows users to browse and filter through different cruise trips to find a pink-tastic getaway.
 At Barbie Dream Boat Cruises, we are dedicated to infusing every moment with enchantment, adventure, and indelible memories.
 Our commitment to a captivating design, robust functionality, and user-friendly features ensures a smooth booking experience.

 ### Home

 ![BarbieCruisesHomePage](/assets/ReadMe%20Home%20Page%20Mockup.png)

-### Browse Plants
+### Browse Trips

 ![BarbieCruisesTripsPage](/assets/Trips%20Page%20Mockup.png)